This post may contain affiliate links to some of my favorite podcasting tools and resources. Full disclosure here.

 We know that video podcasting will be new to many of you.
 We want everyone to have the chance to try out video podcasting, so we are extending the Professional plan trials to six weeks.
 Also, any Hobbyist user can start a new Professional plan trial, even if they have been on a trial before.
 You can start a new trial at https://zencastr.com/pricing.This blog post Zencastr shared on Feb 16, 2021

 The Professional plan is still a great value for remote audio and video recording.
 If curious, another alternative I’ve been testing lately is Riverside (for video recording).
-So far, I really like what I’ve seen with both platforms, but I still need to do testing on both to see what the real differences are.
-Stay tuned.
+So far, I really like what I’ve seen with both platforms, but Riverside seems a little less intuitive and possibly a little buggier, according to other users.
+For now, I’m still sticking with Zencastr.

 Improved audio recording quality